Logo light mode the Fabryk

 For a North Montenegro tour, that includes Ostrog Monastery and Durmitor National Park, check out this tour.

 An hour later, we were driving past Podgorica, the capital city with less than 200,000 people, with no intention of stopping this time.
 As much as we wanted to, we had gotten enough taste of Montenegrin city life the last day and also didn't have the time.
 From the highway, it bore a similar resemblance to Nikšić, with tower blocks and dust.
-But initial judgments aside, I am sure it has hidden gems.
+But initial judgments aside, it is known to be a hidden gem.

 We had a coffee break at Restoran Jezero on the side of Lake Skadar, Southern Europe's largest lake, which has half of it in Montenegro and half in Albania.
 If you are looking to try Montenegrin wines, this is the place to do it as there is an adjoining winery next door.